 The enigmatic symbol of the 'key of David' appears twice in Scripture.
 Significantly, it helps us to identify the descendants of Israel in our day.

 Many clues to Israel's modern identity deal with the ruling line of David—and its Zerahite counterpart.
 Charles Whitaker pieces together and follows the biblical and historical evidence to add more proof to Israel's whereabouts today.

-As he aged, Solomon listened to his foreign wives and fell into idolatry.
-For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion in the quest to locate modern Israel.
+God divided Solomon's kingdom between Israel and Judah, but promised that a king of Judaic lineage will always rule Israel—another key to finding Israel.

 The search for the descendants of ancient Israel continues with the look at the blessings God promises the patriarchs.
 Charles Whitaker examines the blessings granted to Jacob's sons as well as Joseph's sons, Ephraim and Manasseh.

 Balaam, a Mesopotamian soothsayer, has four oracles in God's Word.
 These four even include a prophecy of Jesus Christ's coming!
-Richard Ritenbaugh explains that, despite coming from the mouth of an enemy of God's people, these oracles are true and worth our study.
+Richard Ritenbaugh explains that, despite coming from the mouth of an enemy of God's people, these oracles are true and worth ou. . .

 John Ritenbaugh takes issue with those who feel that the perennial calendar controversy was never understood, investigated or resolved by Herbert Armstrong.
 After a lengthy study in the 1940s, he concluded: (1) there are not enough rules in the Bible to es. . .